 Before I begin blabbering on about my life, I need to get out of the dark lest my perfectionist monster scares me off again!
-So here's a song in as-is-condition.
+So click > here < for a song in as-is-condition.
 Please note that it is free to download, click the "...more" button.

 I love learning and school is a beautiful thing.
 Having structure, encouragement and deadlines is a blessing and the Independent Songwriting and Performance program at Seneca College provided all that and more.
 The teachers were heroic role models who showed a vested interest in providing useful information and hearing the voice of each and every student.
 Graduating was slightly triumphant but also sad and scary.
 Luckily, I got to visit my sisters, dad and niece in BC between school and the big Canadian Music Week event.
 We managed to make time for baby burping, sun bathing, ocean air breathing and forest roaming.

 Next thing I knew I was back in Toronto to work as Gary Taylor’s personal assistant for CMW.
-I spent half of my time in the office, doing graphic design and sending emails to mentors in the Mentors Cafe and the other half spent listening to panels, taking notes, drinking free coffee, free water and talking to industry people… generally stepping outside my comfort zone.
+I spent half of my time in the office, doing graphic design and sending emails to mentors in the Mentors Cafe and the other half I spent listening to panels, taking notes, drinking free coffee, water and talking to industry people… generally stepping outside my comfort zone.
 In the evenings, I was reminded of the reason for all of this hullabaloo.
-It all washed by!
+The live music performances were amazing.
+I am aware that most of the artists do not get payed to be there and a lot of them travel from far away.
+I mostly went to see friends of mine perform.
+Carmanah, Foxglove and Fortune Killers.
+Fortune Killers stayed at my house which was fantastic because I've been feeling like I don't have enough close friends here yet.
+CMW was full of fantastic music and the whole event washed by!
 The memory of CMW in my brain appears a Ben Van Netten painting who’s blur of colours give me vertigo.
-For me, music conferences are an abstract blur of faces, information and emotions that are vibrant and unsettling with a beauty who’s meaning is unique to the individual.
+For me, music conferences are an abstract mass of faces, information and emotions that are vibrant and unsettling with a beauty who’s meaning is unique to the individual.

 Happy mother’s day mom and everyone after that.
 Go see your moms or anyone who you know that has provided love and support when you've needed it.- May 14th, 2018